laeeraa/object-detection-demo-app/README.md

 #initialize anaconda in Command Line (restart of cmd required before conda command is available)
 conda init
 ```
-### 2.0 Setup CUDA
+### 2.0 Setup CUDA 11.8
 ONLY if a NVIDIA GPU is available otherwise jump to next step
+#### 2.0.1 Install NVIDIA Driver
+check for your NVIDIA GPU - Type in the Device manager and install the correct Driver from: https://www.nvidia.com/download/index.aspx
 install cuda 11.8 from https://developer.nvidia.com/cuda-11-8-0-download-archive

 ## 2. Setup Environment:
-Setup Environment for Windows or Linux devices without an available CUDA-GPU:
+Setup Environment for Windows or Linux devices WITHOUT an available CUDA-GPU:
 ```
 conda env create -f ./setup/env_cpuonly.yml --prefix ./env conda activate ./env